Mirror's Edge Catalyst: Reception

-The game was the second best-selling retail game in the UK in its first week of release, only behind Overwatch.
-In its second week of release, the game became the sixth best-selling retail game of the week.
+Mirror's Edge Catalyst received "mixed or average" reviews from critics, according to review aggregator website Metacritic.

-According to review aggregation website Metacritic, Mirror's Edge Catalyst received "mixed or average" reviews from critics.
 Chris Carter from Destructoid gave the game a positive review, commending the focus on open world gameplay, saying that the game "nails" exploration and parkour movement.
 He felt that because the gameplay was fun overall, players could spend an endless amount of time roaming the game world.
 Carter also called the overall visuals "beautiful" and felt that the design of the environments help create a world that is full of life.
 Carter disliked the story, however, for being predictable and featuring unlikeable supporting characters but said it was forgivable because players are able to ignore it and focus on the gameplay aspects.

 While citing the movement system as a positive and the combat mechanics as a negative, Spencer Campbell concluded his review for Electronic Gaming Monthly with: "Mirror's Edge Catalyst has a strong core built by its movement system, but when it comes time to do anything else than run from point A to point B, you'll probably be more inclined to run away."

 Game Informer's Ben Reeves summarised his review with: "The original Mirror's Edge is an overlooked gem from last generation, but even diehard fans will have trouble finding the diamonds in this rough."
 Reeves disliked the design of the game's environments, calling them "barren" and "lifeless", criticised the melee combat for feeling like a chore, stated that the soundtrack lacked defining characteristics, called the main story "rushed", and felt that the side-content was "boring".